Body Heart Mind Spirit Integration Healing Holistic Center Chaortic Stepping in

 A template for higher awareness, growth and healing.

-The Four-Dimensional Wheel is used as a template for higher awareness, growth, and healing
+Four Dimensional (4-D) Wheel: A template for higher awareness, growth, and healing

 The approach is based on the Pachakuti Mesa Tradition where the person’s journey is viewed through the physical, emotional, mental, and spiritual quadrants.

 The Four-Dimensional Wheel is an invitation to walk the wheel: moving and speaking from the different quadrants helps one step-into new ways to explore, identify, and express an issue, a desire, and possible solutions.

 You will explore the deepest truths of your sexual stories: body, mind, heart, and spirit.

 The work is safe, moving, collaborative, fun, and often surprising.